Geowil/LMPGames_MagicSchools/README.md

 Note tag attributes are also employed for a variety of features.
 More information on those can be found in the Note Tags section below.

-For more detailed information on the plugin and help with configuration, see the Features and Configuration sections below.
+For more detailed information on the plugin and help with configuration, see the Features and Configuration sections below.<br><br>

 ## Features
+This section contains a breif description of all of the major features of the plugin.
+If any more detail can be given, normally those details will be located in lower sections.<br>

 ### Schools
 The general expected set up for this plugin is that each school represents one of the elements you have defined in the Types database tab.